Chart Color Schemes

 Health performance in Narromine is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Narromine faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover is very low at approximately 49% of the total population (~2,306 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+Narromine faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is low at approximately 49% of the total population (around 2,306 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (10.1%) and asthma (9.6%), while 63.8% of residents report no medical ailments, similar to the 63.3% in Rest of NSW.
+The most prevalent medical conditions are arthritis and asthma, affecting 10.1 and 9.6% of residents respectively.
+Conversely, 63.8% of residents report no medical ailments, similar to the 63.3% in Regional NSW.
 Working-age population health challenges include elevated chronic condition rates.
-Seniors comprise 20.9% of Narromine's population (990 people), lower than Rest of NSW's 23.4%.
-Health outcomes among seniors present notable challenges, ranking higher than the general population nationally.
+The area has 21.1% of residents aged 65 and over (999 people), lower than Regional NSW's 23.4%.
+Senior health outcomes present notable challenges, ranking higher than the general population nationally.

 Frequently Asked Questions - Health